SebastienBielecki/ethernaut-wargame/README.md

 https://ethernaut.openzeppelin.com/level/0x46f79002907a025599f355A04A512A6Fd45E671B

-How cna we send Ether to a contract that has no fallback() or receive() function?
+How can we send Ether to a contract that has no fallback() or receive() function?
 In this case, any ether sent to the contract will trigger a revert()

 In this example, the Force contract is an empty contract.